Commands (commands

 command.
 The login

-command should only appear for logged out users, and vice versa.
-This is how you can do that with the commands plugin:
+command should only appear for logged-out users, and vice versa.
+Here’s how to do that with the commands plugin:

 // Use the flavor to create a custom context